 Leave No Trace and Local Regulations

-- Pack out all trash and human waste; Lake Powell’s water quality depends on it.
+- Pack out trash and handle human waste properly—don’t bury waste on beaches.

 Frequently Asked Questions